wtlin1228/blog/content/blog/0006-design-pattern-factory/index.md

 ## A Real Case in my Daily Work

 I want to design an alert component.
-This component contain two parts.
-One is alert bar.
-The other one is confirm button.
+This component contains two parts.
+One is the alert bar.
+The other one is the confirm button.
 And this alert component should be different in different OS (macOS, Windows, Linux).

 ![UML-alert-factory](./alert-factory.png)